ISA BOJA: The UK’s general election and what its likely outcome—a Labour Party government—can mean for Kosovo

 Recent polling, as recent as July 2nd, projects Labour winning the general election with a 425-seat majority in the House of Commons, while the Conservatives, far behind with 108 seats.
-The Liberal Democrats, historically the country’s third-largest party – and sometimes hard to differ from their Conservative rivals on the political spectrum – are projected to secure 67 seats.
+The Liberal Democrats, historically the country’s third-largest party—and sometimes hard to differ from their Conservative rivals on the political spectrum— are projected to secure 67 seats.
 Should the actual election result reflect polling, it will mark the end of over 13 years of Conservative government.

 The House of Commons, the UK Parliament's lower house, consists of 650 democratically elected Members of Parliament (MPs).
 Seats are distributed based on electoral boundaries and population size across Great Britain’s four nations, with England receiving the largest share, followed by Scotland, Wales, and Northern Ireland.
 The elections use the first-past-the-post system, where each constituency elects one MP, and the candidate with the most votes wins, regardless of whether they achieve an outright majority.

-Regardless of which of the two parties that make up the UK’s two-party system – the Conservatives and Labour – emerge victorious, this much-anticipated election is expected to produce historic results either way.
+Regardless of which of the two parties that make up the UK’s two-party system—the Conservatives and Labour—emerge victorious, this much-anticipated election is expected to produce historic results either way.
 If Sunak retains power, he would be the first prime minister in modern history to do so after trailing the opposition by some 20 points upon his announcement of the election back in May.
-On the other hand,
+On the other hand, if Starmer leads Labour to victory, it would result in a majority even larger than his predecessor's, Tony Blair’s, 1997 landslide.
+Also, if Labour achieves this projected historic win, it would build on the party's earlier gains in local and mayoral elections this year which saw Sadiq Khan, London Mayor, win a third consecutive term.

-Perhaps even more alarmingly for the Tories – the colloquial term of Irish descent to nickname Conservatives – is that polls also suggest that Sunak will end up being the first prime minister in British history to be unseated from his very own constituency seat come election day.
+Perhaps even more alarmingly for the Tories—the colloquial term of Irish descent to nickname Conservatives—is that polls also suggest that Sunak will end up being the first prime minister in British history to be unseated from his very own constituency seat come election day.
 This bleak prospect for the Tories is in addition to other indications of a party wipeout.

 12 out of the 26 members of Sunak’s Cabinet face high risks of losing their seats.
 This includes Jeremy Hunt, the Chancellor of the Exchequer, and Grant Shapps, the Defence Secretary.
 Other prominent Tory figures like Iain Duncan Smith, Jacob Rees-Mogg, and Kosova advocate Alicia Kearns also face uncertain prospects.
-This follows a huge swarm of household Tory names stepping down at the election, including Theresa May, former Prime Minister, Michael Gove, former Secretary of State for Housing, and Dominic Raab, former Deputy Prime Minister.
+This follows a huge swarm of household Tory names stepping down during the election, including Theresa May, former Prime Minister, Michael Gove, former Secretary of State for Housing, and Dominic Raab, former Deputy Prime Minister.

 The Rwanda policy, proposed by the current Conservative government, aims at deterring illegal migration and asylum claims in the UK.
 The policy involves relocating individuals deemed illegal immigrants or asylum seekers to Rwanda for processing and resettlement.
 It has received condemnation in the UK and abroad and is said to shamelessly break away from Britain’s tradition of welcoming migrants.
 The 1951 Convention, referring to the United Nations Convention relating to the Status of Refugees, supplemented by the 1967 Protocol, safeguards the rights of migrants and asylum seekers through three principles: Non-discrimination, Non-penalization, and Non-refoulement.
 The Convention is what helped Albanian-Kosovars escape political oppression and ethnic cleansing during the 1980s and 1990s.

-However, Starmer, backed by many of the UK’s billionaires, formerly the UK’s Director of Public Prosecutions and Head of the Crown Prosecution Service – Britain’s prosecutorial bodies – and his party are cautious of becoming complacent and tying too much hope on favourable election forecasts and the Conservatives campaign blunders.
+However, Starmer, backed by many of the UK’s billionaires, formerly the UK’s Director of Public Prosecutions and Head of the Crown Prosecution Service—Britain’s prosecutorial bodies—and his party are cautious of becoming complacent and tying too much hope on favourable election forecasts and the Conservatives campaign blunders.
 Instead, they are focusing on a passionate and somewhat aggressive "every constituency" campaign strategy, while the Conservatives, acknowledging their slim electoral chances, are concentrating on safeguarding their traditional safe Tory seats from swinging to the opposition, including to Reform UK.
 Sunak and Starmer conducted several live, head-to-head debates, the last being on June 26th, which saw Labour's poll rating increase and Reform UK almost eclipsing that of the Tories.

 Regardless of what the polling and unfolding of events leading to election day may suggest for Britain’s future, a lot has happened since the last general election which makes this week’s one, oddly coinciding with US Independence Day, all the more important.
 The UK’s exit from the EU, the Covid-19 pandemic, Russia’s invasion of Ukraine, the passing of Queen Elizabeth II, the spiralling cost-of-living crisis, and the War in Gaza have altered the British political debate.
 Politically unhinged is the fact that, during this time, the UK has had three Conservative prime ministers under one parliamentary mandate.